 What Is a Personal Loan?

-A personal loan is an unsecured loan from a bank, building society, or specialist lender where you borrow a fixed amount and repay it β€” plus interest β€” in equal monthly instalments over a set term.
-"Unsecured" means no asset (like your home or car) is tied to the loan as collateral β€” the lender relies on your creditworthiness alone.
+A personal loan is an unsecured loan from a bank, building society, or specialist lender where you borrow a fixed amount and repay it - plus interest - in equal monthly instalments over a set term.
+"Unsecured" means no asset (like your home or car) is tied to the loan as collateral.
+The lender relies on your creditworthiness alone.

 Unlike a credit card, a personal loan gives you a lump sum upfront with a fixed repayment schedule.
-This makes budgeting easier β€” the same amount leaves your account every month for the entire term.
-Interest is charged at a fixed Annual Percentage Rate (APR), which doesn't change during the loan.
+The same amount leaves your account every month for the entire term, which makes budgeting simple.
+Interest is charged at a fixed Annual Percentage Rate (APR) that doesn't change during the loan.

 Personal Loan Interest Rates UK 2025

-Loan AmountBest Rate (Rep. APR)Good Credit APRFair Credit APR
+Loan AmountBest Rate (Rep. APR)Good credit APRFair credit APR

 Secured vs Unsecured Personal Loans